 In the same way that neuromarketing is used to promote a toxic mindset and hyper-consumption it can also be used to advocate health, beauty and mindful lifestyles.

 Even though it hasn’t received the massive funding that’s pouring into the promotion of global brands, personal enhancement technologies are benefiting from the reams of research that’s being done.
-The Subliminal Software and imagery that’s available might not be like Microsoft Word, but it can support your quest to living a healthier and happier life.
+The Subliminal Software that’s available might not be like Microsoft Word, but it can support your quest to living a healthier and happier life.

 Using Subliminal Messages to influence yourself in ways that you’d like to be influenced is one step towards reclaiming your peace of mind, your mind space.

-Subliminal Messages and Spin
+- Subliminal Spin

 ubliminal Messages are just one of the weapons of mass distortion in the arsenal of the persuasion industry.